xp-song/Intro2R-Git/README.md

 <br>

+[Download the materials for this workshop](https://github.com/xp-song/Intro2R-Git/archive/master.zip) from the Github repository [Intro2R-Git](https://github.com/xp-song/Intro2R-Git).
 In the downloaded folder you will see a few important items.

 * The _'slides'_ folder.
 View course materials in your web browser by opening the **.html** files